 Hour: Same as “Credit” or “Credit Unit.”
 See Units.

 Intersegmental General Education Transfer Curriculum (IGETC): A pattern of courses that can be used to satisfy general education requirements at both CSU and UC campuses.
-See Transfer Information.
+See the IGETC course list, IGETC information, and IGETC rules by UC campus.

 Learning Community: Thematically links two courses, providing the student with an interdisciplinary context for learning.